-This is the most early step you can take in your entrepreneurial career.
+This is the most important next step you can take in your early entrepreneurial career.
 It will fundamentally change the way you think about yourself, customers and products.
-It will save you from making expensive product development mistakes and becoming part of the 90% of startups and 50% of small businesses that fail every year.
+It will save you from making expensive mistakes and becoming part of the 90% of high growth startups and 50% of small businesses that fail every year.

 To build a profitable business you have to be the right type of entrepreneur.
 You'll be reminded or taught for the first time how to align your personal purpose with a customer need.
 Ensure that you're focused on your customers needs instead of you own and how to practice customer empathy to generate product and business insights.